Charles Troughton: Career

-He was also chairman of the British Council (1977–84).
+He was chairman of the British Council (1977–84).
 He was also a director of Times Newspapers Holdings; Whitbread & Co.; and William Collins, Sons.

 Honours

 Troughton was awarded the Military Cross in 1945.
 He received the Territorial Efficiency Decoration in 1959, while a captain with the Territorial Army.

 Troughton was appointed a Commander of the Order of the British Empire (CBE) in the 1966 New Year Honours and knighted in the 1977 Silver Jubilee and Birthday Honours.